mozilla-extensions/firefox-voice/android-app/README.md

 2. Select "Import project (Gradle, Eclipse ADT, etc.)"./
 3. Open "firefox-voice/android-app".

+This will start building the project and will notify you of anything else you need to download, which you can do through `Tools > SDK Manager`.

 ### Using an Emulator

 Not all emulator AVDs handle speech recognition correctly.
 We have tested this configuration: